Understanding the Risk Comfort score

 How should you interpret Risk Comfort scores?

 The scores reveal how comfortable the client would be across each investment option.
-In the above example, the client has their highest Risk Comfort score (95%) in the Balanced investment option, with decreasing levels of comfort as the client takes more or less risk.
-We see that the client would be more comfortable with the increased risk of the Moderately aggressive option (80% comfort) than the decreased return of the Conservative option (76% comfort).
+In the above example, the client has their highest Risk Comfort score (85%) in the Aggressive investment option, with decreasing levels of comfort as the client takes more or less risk.
+We see that the client would be more comfortable with the decreased risk of the Moderately aggressive option (77% comfort) than the increased return of the High Growth option (68% comfort).

 What is Comfort Zone?